ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A.	Create a Title in Masterdata DB

-On receiving a request to add a Title (e.g, MR., Mrs.) with the input parameters (code, name, descr, lang_code and is_active) the system stores the Title in the DB
+On receiving a request to add a Title (e.g., MR., Mrs.) with the input parameters (code, name, descr, lang_code and is_active) the system stores the Title in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request